Walter Defends Sarajevo: Legacy

 The theme of brotherhood and unity within the Yugoslav population in the face of foreign occupation became a point of reference for the New Primitives' punk sub-culture.
 Zabranjeno Pušenje, one of the movement's leading bands, named their first album Das ist Walter, in honour of the film.
+Nebojša Jovanović, a Bosnian film historian stated in 2022: "If you are into Yugoslav cinema, you cannot really avoid it.
+It’s the most quoted Yugoslav film of all time...For the generation here that were in elementary school in the early ’70s to early ’80s, it was sort of a rite of passage to know all the lines from the movie."